 we don’t have a word for parsley, sage, rosemary and thyme. we don’t use those pretty sounding song-worthy herbs in our curries or ghontos or dalnas. nor our shingara, kochuri, dosa, rajma, dahi batata puri, prawn ghashi, beef fry, palya, biryani, maach tenga, raita, dal baati, gustaba, nothing. so why would we devise language for them? if we want to throw any of these into a dish, we’ll simply call them by those lovely names.

-she kept talking about the “tew-meric” for the gaye holud ceremony, a cousin kept giggling… i learnt a new word. still not quite sure why it had to exist.
+she kept talking about the “tew-meric” for the Gaye holud ceremony, a cousin kept giggling… I learned a new word. still not quite sure why it had to exist.

-when you roast chicken, you don’t rub some turmeric on the bird before putting it in the oven, you don’t add a pinch of it in the yorkshire pud; shepherd’s pie and fish and chips are fine without it. you don’t even believe raw turmeric is good for the skin and make a paste of it with neem, besan, and yogurt and sit still for twenty minutes with it slathered on your face so you have beautiful glowing skin.
+when you roast chicken, you don’t rub some turmeric on the bird before putting it in the oven, you don’t add a pinch of it in the Yorkshire pud; shepherd’s pie and fish and chips are fine without it. you don’t even believe raw turmeric is good for the skin and make a paste of it with neem, besan, and yogurt and sit still for twenty minutes with it slathered on your face so you have beautiful glowing skin.
+In other cases, people will put turmeric in a capsule form, using companies like Capsule Supplies as a resource so they can get their ‘daily’ turmeric dose.

 when i started to learn cooking, i found that, desserts apart, almost everything had a dash of holud lonka in it. turmeric and chilli… the indispensable duo. at my grandparents’ home in calcutta, one of the maids would make turmeric paste and dry red chilli paste on the sheel nora every morning. in case you haven’t come across a sheel nora ever, it’s a simple stone/granite slab with little grooves cut into it and a cylindrical pestle, tapering off at the ends. you sit on your haunches and repeatedly crush the ingredient on the stone with the pestle, till a smooth paste is ready. the cook wouldn’t stoop to this menial task. the lesser mortals, mere assistants, had to do it.